-The City of Spokane is embarking on a transformative journey to address the pressing challenges posed by climate change.
+The City of Spokane is embarking on a transformative journey to support community resiliency to growing climate hazards.
 As part of this effort, we're undertaking a major update to our Comprehensive Plan, a foundational document guiding the city's growth and development.
 This update, mandated by the Washington State Growth Management Act and due in 2026, presents a unique opportunity to integrate climate considerations into every aspect of our city's future.

 Community members can weigh in on Spokane’s climate and resiliency planning efforts through Engage Spokane, an online community space to offer input and help shape the future of our thriving city.